TerioO/GANs/README.md

 - `helpers.py` will contain reusable functions for the scripts (they all come with documentation, read and use them as needed)
 - `playground.py` a place where you can test Pytorch layers usage, anything really

+I don't save training results on git as they are too large, but it would work just fine exporting the dirs from one machine to another as long as folder structure and naming is maintained.

 ## Datasets that need to be downloaded manually
 - [Cats & Dogs](https://www.kaggle.com/datasets/tongpython/cat-and-dog)